atxiii/100DaysOfOwasp/sql-injection.md

 I have a tracking id in cookeis like this :TrackingId=NqZivwgKPtLKDW0x;

-I can see “welcome back!” if this trakingId be correct, otherwise nothing.
+I can see “welcome back!” in home page, if this trakingId be correct, otherwise nothing.

-then I added a boolean condition next of tracking id:
+Now I add a boolean condition next of tracking id:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1=1--
 ```

-again I see “Welcome back!”, then I tested another case:
+again I see “Welcome back!”, then I want to test another case:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1=2--